system-transparency/system-transparency/README.md

 ## Configuration of stboot
 Most options can be set in `run.config`.
 See the descriptions there for details.

-A subset of the configuration options in `run.config` end up in two files whis stboot reads in during the boot process:
+A subset of the configuration options in `run.config` end up in two files which stboot reads in during the boot process:

 ### host_configuration.json
 This file is written to the root directory of the STBOOT partition.
 It contains the following fields: